z5labs/battlebots/docs/content/research_and_development/adrs/0006-battle-space-spatial-system.md

 #### Coordinate System

-The battle space uses a **Cartesian coordinate system** with the following properties:
+The battle space uses a **2D Cartesian coordinate system** with the following properties:

+- **Dimensionality**: Two-dimensional space (x, y coordinates only; no z-axis or vertical elevation)
 - **Origin (0, 0)**: Located at the center of the arena
 - **X-axis**: Horizontal axis, with positive values extending to the right and negative values to the left
 - **Y-axis**: Vertical axis, with positive values extending upward and negative values downward